MMichaelVdV/The_flying_monkey/README.md

 # The_flying_monkey
-Cellular automata to study a dangerous pandemic virus that makes monkeys fly
+Cellular automaton to study a dangerous pandemic virus that makes monkeys fly